portexe/spaceCadet-mix-and-match/README.md

 The code was ran through each specific validator to make sure it passed.

-Tested links on Landing Page to ensure they went to desired areas.

-Tested Wild Indigos links on Footer to ensure that link worked properly.

 Tested all social media links

 Ran HTML code through WS3 Markdown validator.
 Minor warnings appeared regarding button element not permitted in the "a" element.
 Resolved this by replacing button element with div element